amitv87/remote_access/README.md

 - ffmpeg.json is read in an ugly fashion, to fast switch ffmpeg flags

 ### Known bugs
-- mouse double click is broken on mac
-- choppy audio
+- choppy audio (with audio context or data url)